will-carkner/will-carkner-com/src/content/blog/impact.md

 # Working on hard things

-A general heuristic I have for what to work on is whether the work excites me.
+A general heuristic I have for what to work on is whether the work excites me

+I've started using a general heuristic to decide what to work on: whether the work excites me.
+This seems trivial but is in fact quite valuable.